bloodbee/website/content/posts/2019-12-16-how-to-easily-deploy-a-nodejs-app-on-digital-ocean.md

 ---
 template: post
 title: How to easily deploy a nodejs app on Digital Ocean
-slug: how-to-deploy-nodejs-digital-ocean
+slug: "/blog/how-to-deploy-nodejs-digital-ocean"
-draft: true
+draft: false
 date: 2019-12-16T09:44:51.027Z
 description: How to deploy a nodejs app on Digital Ocean in 10 mins with a basic script.
-category: deployment
+category: "Cloud"
 tags:
   - devops
   - deployment